GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 **-D**\ *inc*
-    Only pass data sources whose increments match the given increment [do not consider the increment when passing of skipping data sources].
+    Only pass data sources whose increments match the given increment [do not consider the increments when passing or skipping data sources].

 .. _-G: